 Anyone who remotely likes curry will probably like this blend, but those who are turmeric timid, may want to stick to the other creamy, dairy-free soups from Pacific.
 Also, unlike so many Indian-inspired foods, this soup is not vegetarian, it does contain chicken broth in the base.
 Just wanted to offer a heads up!

-Once again, I was a bit bummed that they do use a bit of sweetener (evaporated cane juice), as I like to keep my meals savory, but in this case, I do concur that it may be an essential ingredient to achieve flavor perfection.
+Once again, I was a bit bummed that they do use a bit of sweetener (evaporated cane juice), as I like to keep my meals savory.
+Although in this case, I do concur that it may be an essential ingredient to achieve flavor perfection.

-Of all the dairy-free products from Pacific Foods, the Cashew Carrot Ginger Soup was the one I was most excited to trial.
-The title holds three of my favorite foods, though I had never thought to bring them all together with such intensity.
-The bright orange hue (much more cheerful than what you see on the box) and the bold flavors were just what my senses had been longing for.
+Of all the soups, the Cashew Carrot Ginger Soup was the one I was most excited to trial.
+The title holds three of my favorite foods!
+Although I had never thought to bring them all together with such intensity.
+The bright orange hue and the bold flavors were just what my senses had been longing for.

 That said … this soup is not for the ginger averse.
 The heat from the ginger alone is enough to warm up this soup without even placing it atop the stove!
-If you have ever tasted a truly intense ginger tea (like Yogi Ginger Tea … which I drink almost daily) then you can expect a similar ginger punch from this soup, but with the added compliments of the sweet carrots and cashews.
+If you have ever tasted a truly intense ginger tea then you can expect a similar ginger punch from this soup, but with the added compliments of the sweet carrots and cashews.

 Naturally “spicy,” rich, and a touch sweet, this slightly thick yet smooth soup was a true winner in my book.
-If I could change one thing, it would be to take down the sweetener a notch (they add some evaporated cane juice).
-I felt it masked some of the natural sweetness from the cashews and carrots, and made it taste a bit more indulgent than a lunchtime meal.
+If I could change one thing, it would be to take down the sweetener a notch.
+I felt it masked some of the natural sweetness from the cashews and carrots.
+It also made it taste a bit more indulgent than a lunchtime meal.
 I think in the future I may serve this soup atop brown rice with some cooked greens mixed in for a more well-rounded meal.
-Other than that, it was simply perfect as is … particularly on a cold and snowy day…
+Other than that, it was simply perfect as is for a cozy meal.

-Pacific Foods offers a handful of thick or “creamy” soups that happen to be dairy-free, and of those, one was well-suited to my husband’s taste buds, the Spicy Black Bean Soup.
+This variety was well-suited to my husband’s taste buds.
 It came in quite handy on a busy day when preparing lunch hadn’t even occurred to me.
 Fortunately, heat and serve is right up my husband’s alley when he is reaching that grumpy hunger stage, so he managed to prepare a bowl for himself in an instant.
 As for the taste, he certainly approved, and was in a much better mood following a nice bowl of this.